The deadline for advance registration for 2013 Catalysis Club of Philadelphia Spring Symposium has been extended until Friday, May 3rd.

 Each year the Catalysis Club of Philadelphia recognizes an outstanding member of the catalysis community, who has made significant contributions to the advancement of Catalysis.
 Such advancement can be scientific, technological, or in organization leadership.
 The Award consists of a plaque and a $1000 cash prize.

 We appreciate your help in submitting nominations.
-The entire nomination package, including a resume and recommendation letters, should not be more than 10 pages.
-The deadline for the receipt of nominations is April 15, 2010.
-Prior nomination packages sent in 2007 or later will automatically be considered for the 2010 Award.
+The entire nomination package, including a resume and recommendation letters, should not be more than 10 pages and should include a ½ page tentative award announcement.
+The deadline for the receipt of nominations is April 19, 2013.
+Prior nomination packages sent in 2011 or later will automatically be considered for the 2013 Award.

 Nomination letter along with supporting materials should be emailed to email@example.com.

 Wayne, PA 19087